• Skip to primary navigation

 Notes

-• If it feels too dry, simply add 1 more tablespoon of heavy whipping cream.
+If the dough feels too dry, simply add 1 more tablespoon of heavy whipping cream.

-• If the mixture feels to wet and sticky, simply add a little more flour.
+If the dough feels to wet and sticky, add a bit more flour.

 Nutrition